oasisprotocol/oasis-core/docs/consensus/index.md

 #### Queries

-Queries do not use the [ABCI query functionality] as that would incurr needless overhead for our use case (with Tendermint Core running in the same process).
+Queries do not use the [ABCI query functionality] as that would incur needless overhead for our use case (with Tendermint Core running in the same process).
 Instead, each multiplexed service provides its own `QueryFactory` which can be used to query state at a specific block height.